KonnorRogers/mrujs/docs/src/_documentation/references/02-remote-forms-and-links.md

 page to page using Morphdom or Turbo(links) if it receives an HTML response.
 If you would like to opt out of the navigation, you can specify a `data-ujs-navigate="false"` on the element.

+## Submissions

+Perhaps you have a form or a link that you dont want to submit for some reason.
+You can add `data-ujs-submit="false"` to it and it wont submit.
+This technique is leveraged by the ActiveStorage plugin.